 A manager agent distributes tasks to specialized worker agents and collects their results.

 Agents operate in a sequence, where the output of one agent serves as the input for the next.
-This is similar to a LangChain chain, but each step is performed by an autonomous agent with its own reasoning loop and potentially its own tools, allowing for more complex processing at each stage than a simple chain component might offer.
+This is similar to a standard chain, but each step is performed by an autonomous agent with its own reasoning loop and potentially its own tools, allowing for more complex processing at each stage than a simple chain component might offer.

 Agents process information sequentially, passing results along the pipeline.